illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 id_rsa
 id_rsa*
 id_rsa.pub
+id_ed25519*
 .Vagrantfile*
 ```

+## Decided on Team Project Idea

+The project will you will have to plan, build, deploy, manage, and secure a 3-tier webapp site.
+Your team will need to determine what the site will be/do.
+The team needs to keep in mind the site will be working by the end of sprint-02.
+Your team can choose a topic or subject for your site that you could use as a future resume piece.
+This will impact the rest of your sprint-01 deliverables.

 ### UI/UX Design

 In a folder in the team repository placed in the root the repo named **design**, place all the needed design documents.
 These might be images or could be skeleton HTML.
 The purpose of this directory is that the team needs to design the entire functionality on paper before coding anything.
 This is commonly known as design document or requirements gathering.
 Your team has to decide the use of colors, buttons, function of each page, and the data collection points (forms and textboxes).
 This document will be used in the future sprints to help the Project Managers to assign tasks and check that committed code matches the design documents.
 Having this document is critical to success, otherwise all progress is an illusion if you don't know what you should be working towards.

 ### Entity Relationship Diagram

 Based on completing the UI/UX design you will be able to create an entire Entity Relationship diagram.
 This will show the structure or schema of the database you end up working on.
 The ERD can be draw using a diagram tool and stored in the **design** folder for reference.
 In addition, from the ERD you can generate SQL CREATE statements to generate this schema.
-This will be used in t 2 but is required by the end of Sprint 01.
+This will be used in sprint-02 but is required by the end of Sprint 01.

 ### Creation and Listing of Application Tasks

 Based on the creation of the UI/UX design, this will give your team a list of atomic tasks to accomplish.
 These are things such as the login mechanism -- this is a good atomic task to start with. *"Get the website working"* is not a very good atomic task -- when is it finished?
 The team will break all the tasks for the entire site down and then assign each task a card or a task.
 This phase will just require the listing of all the atomic tasks to finish the project, no need to assign tasks yet, that will happen in Sprint 02.
 This is a team task as the project is everyone's responsibility.

 This will be accomplished on the teams Project Management tool, and notification will show in the Chat Channel

-## Deliverables

-Upon the following Lab time, Jan 31st and February 2nd your teams project manager will give an approximate 20 minute presentation of the results of your teams first sprint.

 ### Individual Deliverables

 The teamwork is cumulative but the grading is individual.
 Each team member will write a markdown based critique of their own work for the sprint and of their teammates' work.
 This will be anonymous and the purpose is to highlight good work and where improvement can be had, not to be punitive.

 In the private repo provided to you (with your hawk ID), under the itmt-430 folder, create another folder that will be named for this sprint, **sprint-01**.
 In this directory place a markdown based document named: **Report.md**